PGL50/MechaCar_Statistical_Analysis/README.md

 <br/>

-### Each data set for each company would be filtered on cost and for each car type (compact, sedan, SUV, etc.).
+### Each data set for each company would be filtered on cost and subset for each car type (compact, sedan, SUV, etc.).
 The t test would be run for the mean cost between the companies for each type of vehicle.
 If the p value for the mean difference is < 0.05 it would be concluded that MechaCar costs are less than the competition's.
+The analysis would also include boxplots by company and car type to vusualize teh differences.

 <br/>